Advertisement

 O’Neal’s influences can be traced to blues legends like Muddy Waters, as well as the improvisational Southern rock of The Allman Brothers Band and the intensity of Stevie Ray Vaughan.
 These inspirations are evident not only in his guitar work but also in the band’s overall sound—one that bridges past and present without losing its roots.

-INTERVIEW WITH CHARLEY CHARLIE O'NEAL AND GUITAR THRILLS MAGAZINE
+INTERVIEW WITH CHARLIE O'NEAL AND GUITAR THRILLS MAGAZINE

 Guitar Thrills: You’ve built your sound on traditional blues foundations—what does “keeping the blues alive” mean to you personally today?